let4be/crusty/main/README.md

 just use `docker-compose`, it's the recommended way to play with `Crusty`

-however...

-to create / clean db use [this sql](./infra/clickhouse/init.sql)(must be fed to `clickhouse client` -in context- of clickhouse docker container)
+DB model is available in [this sql](./infra/clickhouse/init.sql)

-grafana dashboard is exported as [json model](./infra/grafana/dashboards/crusty.json)
+Grafana dashboard is exported as [json model](./infra/grafana/dashboards/crusty.json)

 ## Tradeoffs / limitations